 Many 3-year-olds are transitioning away from napping altogether, but not all children do so at this age.
 Some children this age will continue to nap until they are 4 to 5 years old.

 Why does your 3-year-old need a lot of sleep?

 Many people think that as your baby turns into a toddler or preschooler, they won’t need as much sleep, but these little guys are busy, busy, busy and their brains are growing at a very rapid rate.
-They still have a lot of growing and development to go through, and they need sleep to do that.
+They still have a lot of growth and development to go through, and they need sleep to do that.
 Not to mention, toddlers and preschoolers are much better behaved when they aren’t irritable from sleep-deprivation.
 We all get a bit cranky when we don’t get enough sleep and many toddlers will have more tantrums or more accidents (potty training or otherwise) when they aren’t getting enough sleep.

 If your 3-year-old is also in preschool or you are doing lots of preschool activities at home, he or she may need more sleep to process all of the learning they’ve done that day.
-Even when you don’t mean for them to, preschoolers are learning about so many things around them and their brains need to rest just to take it all in.
+Even when unintentional, preschoolers are learning about so many things around them and their brains need to rest just to take it all in.
 Their bodies need to rest, too, from all that running, climbing, swimming, dancing, etc. How would you feel if you were running on a treadmill all day?
 I’m sure you’d need sleep!
 Children do have a lot of energy that many of us wish we could bottle up, but that doesn’t mean they don’t need sleep to recuperate.